juji-io/datalevin/README.md

 A native Datalevin is built by compiling into [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/).
-In addition to fast startup times, it should also have better database performance, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).
+In addition to fast startup times, it should also have better index access speed, for the native image version does not incur JNI overhead and uses a comparator written in C, see [blog post](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/).